angular/angular/aio/content/guide/testing.md

 Here's the `HeroDetailComponent` constructor:

-<code-example path="testing/src/app/hero/hero-detail.component.ts" region="ctor" header="app/hero/hero-detail.component.ts (constructor)" linenums="false"></code-example>
+<code-example path="testing/src/app/hero/hero-detail.component.ts" region="ctor" header="app/hero/hero-detail.component.ts (constructor)"></code-example>

 The `HeroDetail` component needs the `id` parameter so it can fetch the corresponding hero via the `HeroDetailService`.